base16-builder/base16-builder-scheme-generator/readme.md

 ## Summary

 This project is a yeoman generator.
-It help you to create schemes for base16-builder
+It helps you to create schemes for base16-builder.

 ## Install